 You need advanced permissions and user management features

 When you’re deciding between a portal and a website, don’t focus on the technology.
 Instead, consider the needs of the project, the team managing it, and current technology.
 Keep in mind that a website can function as a portal and a portal can function as a website.
 So, choose the right technology to ensure that whichever web tool you choose, will help your organization in the long run

 Still not sure?

 Worry not!
-Reach out to our web design experts at Webfries, website design company In Gurgaon.
+Reach out to our web design experts at Webfries, a website design company In Gurgaon.
 With years of experience in the web design industry and dozens of sites under our belt, we can help you make the right choice.
-We analyze your business requirements, understand your business objectives inside out to help you decide between a website and a web portal.
+We analyze your business requirements and understand your business objectives inside out to help you decide between a website and a web portal.